 We often have more than twenty bidders on large public projects, but we almost never receive “requests for clarification.”
 That’s a tribute to the precision of our bid documents.
 A contractor is better able to complete the project on time and within budget if the contractor knows exactly what is required at the outset.

 Trust…. but Verify

-Our site presence during construction helps assure that the contractor adheres to the requirements of the construction documents.
+Our on-site presence during construction helps assure that the contractor adheres to the requirements of our construction documents.